How to use the SARTrack Database system

 APRS data to all other connected SARTrack clients via the Database

-Using the existing SARTrack Internet based Database Server (this is free):
+Non-New Zealand users: Using the existing SARTrack Internet Database Server in Germany (this is free):

 Limited has set up a worldwide Internet based SARTrack Database